unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 - Block individual apps or entire categories (Social Media, Games, Shopping)

-- Website blocking across all browsers
+- Website blocking across browsers

-- Break timer with 5-second mindful pause before starting
+- Break timer with 5-second mindful pause

 - Strict Mode prevents bypassing

-- Ready-to-use blocking templates
+- Ready-to-use blocking templates (one-tap setup)

-Daily Management Required
+Daily Management

 unhookd:

-- Set up Slots once; they repeat automatically
+- Set Slots once, they repeat forever

-- No daily decisions about what to block or when
+- No daily decisions about blocking

 - Change your schedule only when your routine changes